ut7/killing-me-softly-with-this-pair/English/killingMeSoftlyWithThisPair.md

 **JONATHAN**
 Two types of strategies can be distinguished.
 Those applicable when you have the keyboard, those applicable when you don't.
 When you are the navigator, in short.
 Practice recognizing these situations, in order not to mistake them for one another and apply techniques that could, in an inappropriate context, prove disastrous for you.

 You will quickly note that the driver's position is, for our subject, vastly more enjoyable.
 If you are not the driver, do what you must to become it.
 We will study the navigator's techniques subsequently.
-For now, it is sufficient to know that, as a first resort, you can easily become the driver by using the majestic lion technique, also known as the "keyboard grab".
+For now, it is sufficient to know that, as a first resort, you can easily become the driver by using the Majestic Lion technique, also known as the "Keyboard Grab".

 _(JONATHAN grabs the keyboard from EMMANUEL's hands, majestically)._

 **EMMANUEL**
-Ouah l'autre.
+… 'the fuck?!

 **JONATHAN**
 _(To the audience:)_ A first reflex: every time you take the keyboard, start off marking your territory, by erasing the last few lines entered by your future ex-pair.